MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-principles.md

 ### Carbon Efficient

 The application or software must emit the least amount of carbon possible.
 A carbon efficient cloud application is one that is optimized, and the starting point is the cost – streamlining the application infrastructure and cost will ensure that no unnecessary resources are wasted in the cloud to run the software.
-But this is, obviously not enough, as you might have cost optimized your application but still waste tons of resources that emit carbon for no reason.
+But this is not enough, as you might have cost optimized your application but still waste tons of resources that emit carbon for no reason.

 Review the design area for [carbon efficiency](sustainability-carbon-efficiency.md).

 ### Energy efficiency

 The goal of this principle is that you build applications that are energy-efficient.
-This is a common pattern for mobile applications, since they must rely on a battery powered device and are usually optimizing its consumption.
-It is less common, however, for desktop or web applications, since until now, developers have never been asked to optimize the electricity consumption of their software.
+This is a common pattern for mobile applications, since they must rely on a battery powered device and are optimizing its consumption.
+It's less common, however, for desktop or web applications, since until now, developers have never been asked to optimize the electricity consumption of their software.

 Review the design area for [energy efficiency](sustainability-energy-efficiency.md).